nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * **`list`** followed by **`delete`** `2` deletes the person at index 2 from the contact book.
 * **`find`** `n/benedict` followed by **`delete`** `1` deletes the person at index 1 from the results of the **`find`** command.

-### Deleting tags: `deletet`
-You can delete tags to a person in the contact book by `INDEX`.
-Alternatively, you can delete tags for everyone in the contact book by replacing `INDEX` with the word `all`.

-Format: **`deletet`** `INDEX [t/TAG]…​`
-* Delete tags of the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* Index must be provided and **must be a positive integer** 1, 2, 3, …​
-* The tag refers to the tags to delete from the person.
-* Existing tag will be removed if one of the input tags is the existing tag.
-* If no `TAG` is provided, all tags of the person will be deleted.
-* `TAG` is case-sensitive

-Alternatively, **`deletet`** `all [t/TAG]…​`
-* Delete tags of everybody in the list.
-* The tag refers to the tags to delete from everyone.
-* Existing tag will be removed if one of the input tags is the existing tag.
-* If no `TAG` is provided, every tag in the list will be deleted.
-* `TAG` is case-sensitive

 ### Deleting multiple person: `deletem`